chanshiyucx/blog/journal/004-sungrow-interview-simulation.md

 > Are you currently interviewing elsewhere?

-I'm in conversations with a few companies, but Sungrow is my top choice because of renewable energy impact, growth in European market, and technology stack .
+I'm in conversations with a few companies, but Sungrow is my top choice because this role aligns better with my career goals.
 I'm genuinely excited about this opportunity.

 > If we make you an offer today, would you accept?
+> How serious are you about this opportunity?

 I'm very motivated to join Sungrow.
-I'd need to review the complete offer details carefully, assuming everything aligns with our discussions, I'm ready to accept the offer.
+Assuming the offer aligns with our discussions, I'm ready to accept.

 > When would you need to give us an answer if we make an offer?

 I'd like about two days to carefully review the offer.
 It's an important decision, so I can give you my final answer by next Monday.

+### Job & Work

+> What are your expectations for this role?

+I'm looking forward to contributing to impactful projects, collaborating with the team, and growing technically.
+I expect clear communication, support for professional development, and a healthy work-life balance.

+> How do you feel about [hybrid/remote/office] work?

+I'm flexible and value collaboration with the team.
+I work well in hybrid environments.

 ### Hobbies